Social and Behavioral Sciences

 Students pursuing Early Childhood Studies (ECS) as either a minor or a concentration must complete the necessary paperwork in the Student Success Center so that ECS appears on their MaineStreet Academic Plan.

 Students may also choose to earn their certification from the State of Maine in Early Childhood Teacher (081 birth-5) which requires specific courses within and beyond the ECS Minor.
 Click here to navigate to the ECS Minor page for details.

-In addition to the requirements listed in the SBS major, the following requirements apply to the Early Childhood Studies Concentration.
+In addition to the requirements listed in the BA, the following requirements apply to the Early Childhood Studies Concentration.
 Requirements for the Minor are listed on a separate catalog page.

 1. Child Development